-Example: Express the calculation "Subtract y from 5" as 5 - y.
+a.
+For eExample, express the calculation "Subtract y from 5" as 5 - y.

 b.
 Identify parts of an expression using mathematical terms (sum, term, product, factor, quotient, coefficient); view one or more parts of an expression as a single entity.